-According to the Real Estate Staging Association, staged homes spend 73 per cent less time on the market than their un-staged counterparts.
-Truthfully speaking, even an un-staged home can sell under the right market conditions.
-A seller’s market, characterized by high demand and low inventory, generally means buyers are likely to scoop up what they can get.
-In a buyer’s market, there are more homes for sale than there are buyers, which means competition is greater among sellers and buyers have the upper hand.
+According to a study by the Real Estate Staging Association, staged homes spend 73 per cent less time on the market than their un-staged counterparts.
+But even an un-staged property can sell under the right market conditions.
+A seller’s market, characterized by high demand and low inventory, generally means buyers will likely scoop up whatever they can get.
+In a buyer’s market, there are more homes for sale than there are buyers, which means competition is greater among sellers, giving buyers the upper hand.
 Under these circumstances, staging your property could tip the scales in your favour.

 Do staged homes fetch a higher price?

-The answer to this question isn’t as cut-and-dry, since the final selling price of a home depends on a number of factors.
-Is there buyer demand?
-Are there many other listings on the market competing against yours?
-And what about the home itself – is it well maintained, cared-for and clean?
-With all other things equal, a staged home is likely to leave buyers with a better impression than one that hasn’t been staged, with the potential to fetch a higher selling price.
+The same Real Estate Staging Association study revealed that 85 per cent of homes analyzed sold for five per cent to 25 per cent above listing price.
+The answer to this question isn’t always black and white, as the final selling price can depend on a number of factors, including buyer demand, competition and the condition of the property.
+With all else being equal, a staged home is more likely to leave buyers with a better impression than one that hasn’t been staged, with the potential to fetch higher offers.

 What is home staging?

 Home staging is the process of preparing a home for sale by increasing its appeal to a wide range of homebuyers.
 Home staging isn’t as involved as a renovation, and can involve decluttering, depersonalizing and deep-cleaning; painting the walls in a fresh, neutral hue; updating hardware and lighting; rearranging existing furniture or renting some new pieces to help show the home in the best possible light.
 When a buyer can see your home as their home, they are more likely to make a competitive offer.